ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - Acceptance of a first Signed Statement whose payload is a valid Registration Policy, without performing Registration checks
 - An out-of-band authenticated management interface

-### Append-only Log
+### Verifiable Data Structure

-The security properties of the Append-only Log are determined by the choice of the verifiable data structure used by the Transparency Service to implement the Log.
+The security properties are determined by the choice of the Verifiable Data Structure ({{-COMETRE}}) used by the Transparency Service implementation.
 This verifiable data structure MUST support the following security requirements:

 Append-Only: